-The summer before high school, I had a job sitting with my great grandmother a couple of hours a week.
-She was a lovely women, always had a smile on her face when you greeted her.
+The summer before high school, I had a job sitting with my great-grandmother a couple of hours a week.
+She was a lovely woman, always had a smile on her face when you greeted her.
 We would go on walks and eat lunch together.
 She looked at me one day and said, “I’m so glad my daughter has adopted her into her family.
-You are wonderful girl.”
+You are a wonderful girl.”

-I realized in that moment that she had no idea who I was.
+I realized at that moment that she had no idea who I was.
 In truth, I didn’t really remember her either, since I had only been around her when I was a little girl.
-But she had been diagnosed with Alzheimers some years before, and any memory of me had been wiped out completely.
+But she had been diagnosed with Alzheimer’s some years before, and any memory of me had been wiped out completely.

 Michael and I have built so many memories together with our friends and family.
 I can’t imagine losing those, each moment fading into some dark void.
 Your memories are your identity.
 They make you who you are, affect your decisions, and direct your path.
 That’s why we are so passionate about the Alzheimer’s Association.
 They do so many things to help the families affected by this disease.

 This month is Alzheimer Awareness month.
-If you would like to join in this fight, there are several ways to do so.
-First, your prayers and kind thoughts on September 28th would be very appreciated.
-That day, we hope to gather around families that day and walk together for a cure.
-Second, if you would like to donate money, here is the link to our team page.
+If you would like to join in this fight, here are a few ways to do so.
+First, your prayers and kind thoughts would be very appreciated.
+Second, please consider donating to the cause, whether to the Association directly or to a team that is walking.
 And finally, I encourage you to find a walk in your area.
 Here is a link to the Alzheimer Association webpage to find a local event.

 No matter what you decide to do, I fervently believe every step, big or small, will make a difference and lead us in the right direction in the fight against Alzheimer’s.